d0midigi/MITRE-ATT-CK-TTPs-Mapping-to-Active-Directory-AD-Attacks/README.md

 ### 5. Pass-the-Ticket (Injection)
 With the `/ptt` flag (Pass-the-Ticket), Mimikatz injects the forged ticket directly into the current session memory.
 ### 6. Unrestricted Access
-The individual now has full, legitimate-appearing access to any services, such as file servers, and databases within the compromised domain.
+The individual now has full, legitimate-appearing access to any services, such as file servers, and databases within the compromised domain.<br>
-* * **TL;DR**: Forging Kerberos Ticket Granting Tickets (TGT) to maintain domain administrator access.
+* **🔸TL;DR**: Forging Kerberos Ticket Granting Tickets (TGT) to maintain domain administrator access.
 ### Tool Used
 * Mimikatz
-* * **Use for**: Golden Ticket (Kerberos TGT for Domain-Wide Access)
+* **Use for**: Golden Ticket (Kerberos TGT for Domain-Wide Access)
 ```
 # Step 1: Get krbtgt hash (requires SYSTEM privileges)
 mimikatz.exe "lsa::dump /domain"